 We’ve been busier than ever this summer creating personalized plans and installing kitchen gardens for local clients.
 The biggest design we did this year was for Sam & Chad, a local couple who are both professionals in the health and wellness space (Registered Dietician & Chiropractor, respectively).
 Sam & Chad feel food is medicine and wanted to be able to grow their own nutritionally dense food while including their kids in the growing process.

-Client: Sam & Chad and their two kiddos, Arley & Brady
+Client: Sam & Chad and their three kiddos, Arley & Brady

 Style: homesteader modern – the garden itself is a DIY Hybrid

 Process: Sam & Chad are both new to gardening, so we started with 4 4×12 beds (192 sq. ft.) of growing space, leaving room to expand the kitchen garden as they grow their gardening skills.
 As we continue to build, the space is designed to eventually have 448 sq. ft. of growing space, expanding to maximize the harvest of fruits and veggies and supplement their grocery bill.